 - Tax Credits

-- Like paid sick leave, employers can receive quarterly tax credits against the employers’ portion of Social Security taxes.
-The credit for paid leave is capped at $511 of eligible pay per employee, per day.
-Eligible employees include individuals who are self-quarantining, or those complying with a doctor’s recommendation.
+- Like paid sick leave, employers will be provided with quarterly tax credits against the employers’ portion of Social Security taxes.
+The credit for individuals with the specific health related illnesses, , or for being in compliance with a doctor’s recommendation, is capped at $511 of eligible pay per employee, per day.
 There is also a credit for family leave.
 Employers are entitled to a credit for qualified family leave wages, up to $200 per day for each individual and $10,000 total with respect to all calendar quarters.

 - Unemployment Insurance